-(V-ID) With the gear exactly on center, the flat on the input shaft should be at 12 o'clock and the twelve point head on the bolt that attaches the flexible coupling to the gear should be sticking straight up as shown in the photo on page 2.
-The stop pins on the flexible coupling should be vertical (one at 6 o'clock and the other at 12 o'clock).
+(VIS-IDEN) With the gear exactly on center, the flat on the input shaft should be at 12 o'clock and the twelve point head on the bolt that attaches the flexible coupling to the gear should be sticking straight up as shown in the photo on this page.
+The stop pins on the flexible coupling should be vertical (one at 6 o'clock and the other at 12 o'clock) as shown in the above picture.